bradleyeckert/LiteForth/README.md

 ## Code size reduction

-The definition `: min  2dup > if swap else drop then ;` compiles to about 40 bytes of native RISC V code.
+Mecrisp Stellaris compiles `: min  2dup > if swap else drop then ;` to about 40 bytes of native RISC V code.
 I didn't bother to define `>`, so I gave LiteForth this:
 ```
 : min